-Fact: Coconut oil is high in saturated fat, higher even than butter.
-While the saturated fat in coconut oil is mostly medium-chain triglycerides, which may help to boost HDL are many other alternative oils that are high in monounsaturated and polyunsaturated fatty acids (e.g. canola, peanut, soybean, sunflower and safflower oil).
+FACT: Coconut oil is high in saturated fat, higher even than butter.
+While the saturated fat in coconut oil is mostly medium-chain triglycerides, which may help to boost HDL cholesterol level, this high saturated fat product can also raise your LDL cholesterol and contribute to a higher calorie diet.
+While there is a lot of media hype extolling the virtues of coconut oil, it is still recommended that you consume it in moderation.
+There are many other alternative oils that are high in monounsaturated and polyunsaturated fatty acids (e.g. canola, peanut, soybean, sunflower and safflower oil).